Raykazi/eve-o-preview/README.md

+## Notice

+This fork was created to add an option for configuring the default starting location of the preview thumbnails.

 ## Overview

 The purpose of this application is to provide a simple way to keep an eye on several simultaneously running EVE Online clients and to easily switch between them.
 While running it shows a set of live thumbnails for each of the active EVE Online clients.
 These thumbnails allow fast switch to the corresponding EVE Online client either using mouse or configurable hotkeys.